sjlow23/pathogd/README.md

 ## Checking sensitivity and specificity of user-provided primers and guide RNAs

-A set of scripts included to validate a set of user-provided primers and guide RNAs.
+A set of helper scripts included to validate a set of user-provided primers and guide RNAs.

 Example use cases:
 i) You have a set of primers and guide RNAs designed elsewhere and would like to estimate the prevalence of their binding sites across a set of target and non-target genomes.